-As a partner in the Yorkshire and Humber IoT Bishop Burton College works closely with York College, Askham Bryan College, Selby College, Craven College, East Riding College, Scarborough TEC, Hull University and York St John University.
-Within the IoT partnership there are clearly defined roles and areas for delivery ensuring that Level 4 and above skills are delivered by specialist providers in the area, managing both the market share and quality of the provision.
-Bishop Burton is proud to continue its long heritage of delivering Agri-tech and Precision Farming within the IoT.
+As a partner in the Yorkshire and Humber IoT Bishop Burton College works closely with York College, Askham Bryan College, Selby College, Craven College, East Riding College, Scarborough TEC, Hull University and York St John University.Within the IoT partnership there are clearly defined roles and areas for delivery ensuring that Level 4 and above skills are delivered by specialist providers in the area, managing both the market share and quality of the provision.
+Bishop Burton is proud to continue its long heritage of delivering Agri-tech and Precision Farming within the IoT.The requirement for Agri-tech skills delivery has been identified in the region through the Hull and East Yorkshire Local Enterprise Partnership (LEP), where AgriTech is identified as one of the key industrial sectors with great potential to drive productivity, innovation and higher skilled employment in the region.

-The Riseholme campus is similarly a partner in the Greater Lincolnshire IoT, working with Boston College, DN Colleges Group, Grantham College, TEC Partnership, Lincoln College, Lincoln UTC and Lincoln University, specialising in offering Level 4 and above qualifications in Agri-food technology, delivering skills in agriculture and food production, which accounted for almost 50% of job growth in Greater Lincolnshire between 2015-2019.
+The Riseholme campus is part of the Lincolnshire IoT, working with Boston College, DN Colleges Group, Grantham College, TEC Partnership, Lincoln College, Lincoln UTC and Lincoln University, providing Level 4 and above education and training in Food Production.
+This area is critical to regional economic growth, with the GLCCA identifying that, 'between 2015 and 2019 the agriculture, food production and food services sector in Greater